-“This Is My Canada/Mon cher Canada” was written in 1992 as a plea to Quebec to not separate from Canada, released on my debut album in 1994 – the same year my daughter was born – and was put on a shelf for 20 years to be a full time Mom/part time musician.
+“This Is My Canada/Mon cher Canada” was written in 1992 as a plea to Quebec to not leave Canada, released on my debut album in 1994 – the same year my daughter was born – and was put on a shelf for about 20 years so I could be a full time Mom/part time musician.

-The song has now been re-recorded by Canadian Artists with a combined 6 Grammy & 13 Juno Awards – and has was launched nationally (on my birthday – Happy Canada 150!) and within one month, has achieved 180,000 YouTube views.
+The song has now been re-recorded by Canadian Artists with a combined 6 Grammy & 13 Juno Awards – and was launched nationally in the year of Canada 150 and currently has over 317,000 views.

 Women of the World

 As I love to say, this is my album for all women and for all men who love women.
-It includes my 85 year old neighbour singing her Christian heart out on Amazing Grace; my 8 year old daughter singing the youth anthem “I Can Touch The Sky” and also showcases songs by 5 Canadian singer/songwriters including my hero, my aunt Angèle Arsenault.
+It includes my former 85 year old neighbour singing her Christian heart out on Amazing Grace; my 8 year old daughter singing the youth anthem “I Can Touch The Sky” and also showcases songs by 5 Canadian singer/songwriters including my hero, my aunt, the late Angèle Arsenault.

 In 2011, I had the honour of singing the title track “Women Of The World” in English, French, Italian & Spanish for the BPW International World Congress in Helsinki, Finland.
 The album also includes “Angel In Disguise” a song about women fighting AIDS around the world to help raise awareness for the Stephen Lewis Foundation.